scrabbletank/farhome-rules/monstroustreasure.md

 >
 >___
 >***Hexproof.*** This creature is immune to Hex 2 and below.
+>***Magic Sense.*** This creature can sense the presence of undead or magic within 60 tiles.
+Some spells, such as _Nondetection_, are invisible to this sense.
 >
 >***Innate Magic.*** This creature does not require a codex to cast spells.
 They cast all spells at 6th level using 5/1/1 as their spellcasting roll, and cannot cast more than 10 times per long rest.
 They know the following spells: _Phantasmal Blades_, _Counter Spell_, _Fire Shell_, _Judgement_, _Spirit Warriors_, _Power word: Harm_, _Power word: Heal_.
 >